-1. Attendance
+1. Attendance.
 Attendance and promptness to class will be monitored.
 Students must sign in at the beginning of each lecture/presentation and document the time of arrival.
-One point will be deducted each time for tardiness and 2 points for each unexcused absence.
+One percentage point will be deducted each occurrence of tardiness and 2 percentage points will be deducted for each unexcused absence.